Bayesian inference for spatio-temporal spike-and-slab priors: Moment Computations for

 where

 Once again we minimize the KL-divergence between $f_{3,t, j}Q^{\backslash 3,t,j}$ and $Q$ or equivalently matching the moments between the two distributions.
-We now compute the moments w.r.t. $\gamma_{j,t}$ and $z_{j,t}$ of the (unnormalized) tilde distribution
+We now compute the moments w.r.t. $\gamma_{j,t}$ and $z_{j,t}$ of the (unnormalized) tilted distribution

 We first compute the normalization constant of $f_{3,t,j}Q^{\backslash 3,t,j}$

 Integrals of the form $\int \phi\left(\gamma_i\right)\N\left(\gamma_i\big|\hat{\mu}^{\backslash 3,i}, \hat{\Sigma}^{\backslash 3,i}\right) \text{d} \gamma_i$ can be solved analytically \citep{rasmussen2006a},